gbroxey/blog/wip2.md

 $$\dnat(A) = \dnat(A_1) H(A_0) = \frac{1}{3} \sum_{i, j \geq 0} \frac{1}{4^i 9^j} = \frac{1}{2}$$

+In this case and in related cases, we'll be visualizing our set $A$ as a subset of an infinite grid, similarly to the lines of squares from before:

+TODO PICTURE

+Since we're looking at one slice at a time, remember that really all of these numbers are scaled by some integer not divisible by $2$ or $3$.
+For this set $A$, all of the slices look the same, so I just drew the first one.
+The members of $A$ are represented by the circled (?) values, and the L-triominoes show you where the corresponding members of $2A$ and $3A$ are.

-TODO add something here about why we did all that
+So why did we do all that?

----

-Perhaps surprisingly, we can prove a very good upper bound on the lower density of $A$.
+The reason is that this greedy construction is really interesting, because we can make a denser construction without a huge amount of pain (we'll do this in a bit), and also because this construction *actually is optimal* when it comes to the lower density of the set $A$.

 This section is dedicated to providing a proof that, if $S \perp \lbrace 1, 2, 3 \rbrace$, then $\dinf(S) \leq \frac{1}{2}$.

-To do so, we need to introduce the concept of logarithmic density.
+To do so, we need to introduce the concept of logarithmic density (exciting!!).

 $$\newcommand{\ldnat}{\mathrm \delta}
 \newcommand{\ldsup}{\overline{\mathrm \delta}}